Minimalizing is addictive. The more fat I trim from my life, the further I want to keep going.

 (FYI: my fav part of the program are the monthly tests.
 Hit the numbers and you proceed to the next week.
 Miss the mark and you repeat weeks 3 & 4.)

-Bodyweight training can be humbling.
+Bodyweight training (or calisthenics, if you prefer) can be humbling.
 You’d be surprised how tough 40 cleanly executed squats (ass to the grass!) can be.
 After every workout my hips and glutes are lit up for a day or two.
 And chances are good your back and shoulders aren’t nearly flexible enough to handle high-volume bridges.
 I know mine weren’t.

-My theory as to why bodyweight training isn’t as popular as it should be: ego.
+My theory as to why calisthenics aren’t as popular as they should be: ego.
 It’s been drilled into our heads that unless there’re a barbell involved you simply can’t get strong.
 This is ridiculous, of course.
 Gymnasts are some of the strongest athletes on the planet, and their training is almost exclusively bodyweight only.
 Successful bodyweight training also requires a lean physique, meaning you have to pay attention to diet…something most of us are reluctant to do.